gewure/C/README.md

 Basically some popular tiny challenges that people struggle with when starting to learn C.
 Can be described as 'didactic examples'.

+# recursiveMultiply.c
+  How to implement multiplication of two numbers using recursion

 # linkedList.c
   Example-Implementation of a singly linkedList in c existing on the heap. supported functions: